Good Question, Kayla. Thanks for Asking!

 And now Gianna's Embark Health Summary results:

 Oh my, Gianna has positive results for DCM2 and ALT Activity!
 Yikes!
-This is bad.
+This looks bad.
 Really bad.
 I should probably spay her.
 It's the responsible thing to do, right?
 Or is it?
 Hmmm...maybe I should click on the next screen and read what these results actually mean before I call my vet.

 First the DCM2 results.
 Let's do some reading: